 Mexico's telephone network is one of the most well-developed in Latin America.
 Penetration of land-lines never reached those of the US or western Europe, and are now never likely to as the introduction of mass-market mobile telephones in the mid 1990's meant that people turned to wireless connections and demand for land-lines declined, especially in more remote areas.

-Today, Mexico offers a whole range of telephone services from simple land-line telephone services to high-speed internet (ADSL) services as well as the latest GSM and 3rd Generation ("3G") mobile technologies.
+Today, Mexico offers a whole range of telephone services from simple land-line telephone services to high-speed internet services as well as the latest 3rd Generation ("3G"), 4th Generation ("4G") and LTE (Long Term Evolution) mobile technologies.

 Most major hotels in Mexico, from mid-range prices upwards, will provide an in-room telephone which can be used for local, national and international phone dialing.